maximzhemerenko/TapCard/README.md

 Done!
 You got a card object, that contains all read data (Aid, card number, expiration date, card type, transactions history)

+For more examples checkout [`samples`](https://github.com/TapCard/TapCard/tree/master/samples) directory of this repo

 ## Download
 Library is not published yet.
 But you can use it from JitPack!